 Use the handles at the back and at the bottom to carry the unit.

-- Handles at the back of the unit - Handles at the bottom of the unit.
-Carefully tilt the unit backwards so that the handles become visible
+- a Handles at the back of the unit - b Handles at the bottom of the unit.
+Carefully tilt the unit to the back so that the handles become visible.